sveltejs/svelte/documentation/docs/02-template-syntax/02-basic-markup.md

 - you can spread them: `<button {...thisSpreadContainsEventAttributes}>click me</button>`
 - component events are just (callback) properties and don't need a separate concept

+Timing-wise, event attributes always fire after events from bindings (e.g. `oninput` always fires after an update to `bind:value`).
+Under the hood, events are either listened to directly through `addEventListener`, or the event is delegated.

 ### Event delegation

 To reduce the memory footprint and increase performance, Svelte uses a technique called event delegation.
 This means that certain events are only listened to once at the application root, invoking a handler that then traverses the event call path and invokes listeners along the way.

 There are a few gotchas you need to be aware of when it comes to event delegation:

-- when you dispatch events manually, make sure to set the `{ bubbles: true }` option
+- when you manually dispatch an event with the same name as one of the delegated ones, make sure to set the `{ bubbles: true }` option
 - when listening to events programmatically (i.e. not through `<button onclick={...}>` but through `node.addEventListener`), be careful to not call `stopPropagation` or else the delegated event handler won't be reached and handlers won't be invoked.
-For this reaon it's best to use `on` (which properly handles `stopPropagation`) from `svelte/events` instead of `addEventListener` to make sure the chain of events is preserved
+Similarly, event listeners added manually and higher up the DOM tree will be invoked _before_ events that are delegated and deeper down the DOM tree (because the actual event reaction happens in the delegated handler at the root).
+For these reasons it's best to use `on` (which properly handles `stopPropagation`) from `svelte/events` instead of `addEventListener` to make sure the chain of events is preserved

 The following events are delegated: